bakeiro/Light-PHP-documentation/src/overview/Overview.md

 $Controller->execController();
 ```

-The basic working of the index.php file is:
+What does the index.php file?
+- Define the paths
-- Always get the basic resources for working (the engine and composer)
+- Get the basic resources (config + engine)
-- Startup the framework (getting the configuration, starting connection to the database etc)
+- Startup process (get the settings, load libraries etc)
-- Execute the main function (based on the url)
+- Execute the main function (This is where the MCV happens)
-- Close the db connection

 # MVC Structure
-Now I display how looks the basic MVC structure in this framework
+Here I display an example of how the structure works

 ### Controller
+`site/controller/product/productController.php`

 ``` php
 class productController{